 The psalmist says, “The unfolding of your words gives light; it gives understanding to the simple” Psalm 119:130.
 Note how it’s the “unfolding” (opening to reveal what is disclosed) of God’s Word that gives light.
 There are no two ways around this.
 To dispel darkness, unnerving encounters with the Word are required.

 Education devoid of God’s Word leads to arrogant occultism or secular bigotry.
 So if Christ is to have the ultimate authority over hearts and minds then His Word must be at the centre of education.

 God’s Word should be the foundation on which every ministry is built.
-Every ministry value, principle, practice and expected outcome should be scripturally sound.
-If there’s no biblical support or precedence for a ministry activity, program, or approach, it shouldn’t be part of what we say or do.
+Every ministry value, principle, practice, and expected outcome should be scripturally sound.
+If there’s no biblical support or precedent for a ministry activity, program, or approach, it shouldn’t be part of what we say or do.

 The starting point for marinating children in Jesus’ Story is a deep and progressive study of the biographies of Jesus.
 Children should know the Gospels from back to front and from front to back.
 And for this to happen we’ve got to expose children to the Gospels in ways that unveil them to the extraordinary, glorious, unbridled, beautiful, astonishing love of Jesus.